1

 start_time = time.time()

-for itr in range(1, iterations + 1):
+for itr in tqdm.trange(1, iterations + 1):

-# Request models from the optimizer.
+# Request models from the scheduler.

-sols = optimizer.ask()
+sols = scheduler.ask()

-objs, bcs = [], []
+objs, meas = [], []

-# Ask the Dask client to distribute the simulations among the Dask
+# Ask the Dask client to distribute the simulations among the Dask workers, then

-# workers, then gather the results of the simulations.
+# gather the results of the simulations.

 futures = client.map(lambda model: simulate(model, env_seed), sols)